 This Anti-Bullying Policy is the governors' responsibility.
-They review this through the Head Teacher's reports at full governors' meetings.
-Governors may analyse information with regard to the 7 protected characteristics stated in the Equalities Act 2010: sex; race; disability; religion or belief; sexual orientation; gender reassignment, pregnancy or
+They review the impact of this policy through the Head Teacher's reports at full governors' meetings and make recommendations for amendments to the policy, if needed.
+Governors analyse information with regard to the 7 protected characteristics stated in the Equalities Act 2010: sex; race; disability; religion or belief; sexual orientation; gender reassignment, pregnancy or maternity.